-Although U-571 isn't a terribly memorable film, it still provides
+Although U-571 doesn't become a terribly memorable film, it still provides

 enough thrills and excitement to make it worthwhile.
 The story never rises

-flair, but the overall package is just interesting enough to stimulate my
+flair, but the overall package seems just interesting enough to stimulate my

 attention.
 It helps that the DVD itself is pretty terrific.
 Both picture

 and sound are excellent - especially if you can play the DTS mix - and the

 disc contains a few solid extras as well.
 Those who enjoy war movies will

 To rate this film visit the Blu-ray review of the U-571